An efficient probabilistic hardware architecture for diffusion-like models: Denoising Thermodynamic Computers

 Boltzmann machines are hardware efficient because the Gibbs sampling update rule required to sample from them is simple.
 Boltzmann machines implement energy functions of the form

 where each $x_i \in \{ -1, 1 \}$.
 The Gibbs sampling update rule for sampling from the corresponding EBM is

 which can be evaluated simply using an appropriately biased source of random bits.

 Implementing our proposed hardware architecture using Boltzmann machines is particularly simple.
-A device will consist of a regular grid of Bernoulli sampling circuits, where each sampling circuit implements the Gibbs sampling update for a single variable $x_i$.
-The bias of the sampling circuits (probability that it produces 1 as opposed to $-1$) is constrained to be a sigmoidal function of an input voltage, allowing the conditional update given in Eq.~\eqref{eq:boltz_gibbs} to be implemented using a simple circuit that adds currents such as a resistor network (See Appendix~\ref{sec:biasing}).
+A device will consist of nodes connected into a regular grid.
+Each node represents a single Bernoulli random variable $x_i$, implemented as a transistor-based sampling circuit (later referred to as RNG).
+The bias of a sampling circuit (the probability that it produces 1 as opposed to $-1$) is constrained to be a sigmoidal function of an input voltage, allowing its update probability to be conditioned by the values of its neighbors as given in Eq.~\eqref{eq:boltz_gibbs}.
+This can be implemented using a simple circuit that adds currents such as a resistor network (see Appendix~\ref{sec:biasing}).

 Specifically, the EBMs employed in this work were sparse, deep Boltzmann machines comprising $L \times L$ grids of binary variables, where $L = 70$ was used in most cases.
 Each variable was connected to several (in most cases, 12) of its neighbors following a simple pattern.
 At random, some of the variables were selected to represent the data $x_{t-1}$, and the rest were assigned to the latent variables $z_{t-1}$.
 Then, an extra node was connected to each data node to implement the coupling to $x_{t}$.
 See Appendix~\ref{sec:hw} for further details on the Boltzmann machine architecture.